 In accordance with NYSDEC and NYSDOH requirements, a CAMP will be implemented at the Site during each phase of the intrusive field activities.
 The objective of the CAMP is to provide a measure of protection for the downwind community (i.e., off-site receptors, including residences and businesses and on-site workers) from potential airborne contaminant releases as a direct result of intrusive RI activities.
-Air monitoring stations will be set up up-wind and downwind of each intrusive work area (i.e., boring and test pit locations).
-VOCs and respirable particulates (PM-10) will be monitored at the up-wind and downwind stations on a continuous basis.
+Air monitoring stations will be located upwind and downwind of each intrusive work area (i.e., boring and test pit locations).
+VOCs and particulate matter less than 10 micrometers in size (PM-10) will be monitored at the up-wind and downwind stations on a continuous basis.
 Wind direction will be determined using a wind sock(s) and/or flagging poles installed on site.

-GEI will provide the following equipment for work zone monitoring of GEI employees:
+GEI will provide the following equipment for GEI employees' work zone monitoring:

-- PID with 10.6 eV lamp or equivalent for total VOC monitoring; - Dust Meter for PM-10 monitoring; and - Combustible Gas Indicator (CGI)/Oxygen (O2) / H2S / HCN meter.
+- PID with 10.6 eV lamp or equivalent for total VOC monitoring; - Dust Meter for PM-10 monitoring; and - Combustible Gas Indicator (CGI) /Oxygen (O2) / H2S / HCN meter.